NHID HealthCost Analysis Methodology

 The second point where outliers are removed is after analyzing a specific provider's experience.
 Patients with total charges in the lowest one percentile or highest fifth percentile are removed from the analysis.
 The calculations of the percentiles are done using standard statistical conventions, so if the observation values do not vary much from each other, it is unlikely any will be removed.

-The health care services on HealthCost are selected using the American Medical Association's Current Procedural Terminology (CPT) code or the American Dental Association Dental Procedure (CDT) codes.
-Since many of the codes are quite specific, a record count by CPT/CDT code is performed among codes that are for a similar service (e.g. all CPT codes for mammograms) and the frequency distribution is evaluated to see which codes are the most common.
+The healthcare services on NH HealthCost are selected using the American Medical Association's Current Procedural Terminology (CPT) code or the American Dental Association Dental Procedure (CDT) codes.
+Since many of the codes are specific, a record count by CPT/CDT code is performed among codes that are for a similar service (e.g., all CPT codes for mammograms) and the frequency distribution is evaluated to see which codes are the most common.
 A review of the CPT/CDT code description takes place, to determine the simplest and most easily recognized procedure.
-A combination of frequency, simplicity, and consumer familiarity is used to determine which procedure code is used on HealthCost.
+A combination of frequency, simplicity, and consumer familiarity is used to determine which procedure code is used on NH HealthCost.
 When available, clinical insight is also considered.

 In some cases, multiple CPT/CDT codes may be included under a single service.
 Sometimes this is due to changes in the CPT/CDT coding scheme, and other cases, changes in the technology available or the delivery of care.
-Codes will be combined as long as the cost is similar.
+Codes will be combined if the cost is similar.
 A move from analog to digital mammograms is one example.

 For unbundled services, the cost estimate is simply a calculation at the CPT/CDT code level for the service and the provider.
 While the algorithm for calculating unbundled services is the same as for bundled services, the variability among different patient experiences is much lower.